jain7aman/spring-jpa-jersey/README.md

         }
     ]

- *Returns* Status of the operation `HTTP 200 OK`
+ *Returns:* status of the operation `HTTP 200 OK`

 # Instructions to deploy
-1. Open terminal and `cd` to the directory where you to clone the project.
+1. Open terminal and `cd` to the directory where you want to clone the project.
 2. Clone the project using:
 	`git clone https://github.com/jain7aman/spring-jpa-jersey.git`
 3. `cd spring-jpa-jersey`